mawaliya/mawaliya.github.io/_posts/2020-08-30-getting-started-postgresql-mac-1.md

 categories: [database, sql, postgresql]
 ---

+This time we will discuss:

+1. Installing `postgresql` using `homebrew`
+2. Configuring a cluster
+3. Starting a server
+4. Stopping a server
+5. Viewing redirected log

 ## Install postgreSQL using homebrew

 There are multiple ways to install postgresql on your mac.
 Let's install it through command line for this post.